heroku/heroku-buildpack-google-chrome/README.md

 If you are using this buildpack with Selenium and webdriver, you'll need to tell Selenium where to find the chrome binary.
 Selenium expects the binary to live at `/usr/bin/google-chrome`, but that's a read-only filesystem on Heroku.
-You'll have to tell Selenium and chromedrive that chrome is at `/app/.apt/usr/bin/google-chrome`.
+You'll have to tell Selenium and/or chromedriver that Chrome is at `/app/.apt/usr/bin/google-chrome` instead.

 ## Early termination